Prashantk-2107/demo/README.md

 # demo
-This is my first git repository and this is only a demo
+This is my first git repository and this is only a demo Author:Prashant